 This inlet is maintained by the City of Boca Raton.
-A city-owned hydraulic dredge transfers sand from the inlet channel to the downdrift beach south of the inlet maintaining an average channel depth of approximately -6 ft MLW.
+A city-owned hydraulic dredge transfers sand from the inlet channel to the downdrift beach south of the inlet to maintain an average channel depth of approximately -6 ft MLW.
 The Department adopted the Boca Raton Inlet Management Study Implementation Plan in 1997 that established an annualized bypassing objective of 71,300 cy, which has been achieved.
 The Department and local sponsor initiated a study in October 2002 to update the inlet sediment budget and validate the bypassing objective and inlet management practices.
 In 2004, the bypassing objective was revised and increased to 83,000 cy per year, which was formally adopted in the 2008 SBMP.
-The bypassing objective is achieved through a combination of maintenance dredging using the City-owned dredge and nourishment of downdrift beaches using the inlet ebb shoal as a borrow source.
+The bypassing objective is achieved through a combination of maintenance dredging using the city-owned dredge and nourishment of downdrift beaches using the inlet ebb shoal as a borrow source.
 In conjunction with the Central Boca Raton Beach Restoration Project, the weir in the north jetty was relocated 50 ft seaward.
 The north jetty, which was damaged in the 2004 hurricane season, was rehabilitated in 2008.
 The Department conducted a regional sediment budget analysis in 2015 and determined the inlet sand bypassing activities have balanced the sediment budget of Boca Raton Inlet and Hillsboro Inlet with the adjacent beaches.
-It is recommended that biennial, synoptic surveys of the beaches and inlets be conducted, and after the collection of sufficient data, a sediment budget then be prepared using a methodology from the Army Corps of Engineers' Coastal Engineering Manual.
-The City continues to perform on-going maintenance dredging of the inlet bypassing of sand to the southern beaches of inlet.
+It is recommended that biennial, synoptic surveys of the beaches and inlets be conducted to develop an updated sediment budget.
+The city continues to perform on-going maintenance dredging of the inlet bypassing of sand to the southern beaches of inlet.
+The city completed maintenance on the north jetty on September 2021 with placement of limestone rock within the original jetty footprint to restore the structure to an elevation of +5 ft.
+NAVD 88.
+From July 2021 to June 2022, the city has bypassed a total of 22,100 cy to the South Inlet Park beach.

-Strategy: Through a combination of mechanical sand bypassing by the City-owned dredge and nourishment of the South Boca Raton project using the ebb shoal as a borrow source, bypass sediment to downdrift beaches to meet an annualized bypassing objective of 83,000 cy; update the sediment budget and the inlet management plan; evaluate options of beach placement locations at South Boca Raton Beach, Deerfield Beach and Hillsboro Beach.
+Strategy: Through a combination of mechanical sand bypassing by the city-owned dredge and nourishment of the South Boca Raton project using the ebb shoal as a borrow source, bypass sediment to downdrift beaches to meet an annualized bypassing objective of 83,000 cy; update the sediment budget and the inlet management plan; evaluate options of beach placement locations at South Boca Raton Beach, Deerfield Beach and Hillsboro Beach.

-SOUTH BOCA RATON, PALM BEACH COUNTY, R223-R227.9
+South Boca Raton, Palm Beach County, R223-R227.9

-This is a 1-mile segment of critically eroded beach in the City of Boca Raton, and the project history for this segment of shoreline is described in Table 11.
+This is a 1-mile segment of critically eroded beach in the City of Boca Raton.
+The project history for this segment of shoreline is described in Table 11.
+The local sponsor is the City of Boca Raton.
 In July 1985, the construction of the non-federal South Boca Raton Beach Nourishment Project was completed using sand from the ebb tidal shoal of Boca Raton Inlet.
-The local sponsor is the City of Boca Raton.
 The project restored a beach berm at elevation +8.4 ft NAVD 88 and consists entirely of advance nourishment to maintain the historic 1975 shoreline position and to serve as a feeder beach that bypasses sand to the downdrift shore.
 Subsequent nourishment in 1996 and 2002 also used the ebb tidal shoal.
-The length of the 2002 project was extended to the south county line and is the current project limits.
-Construction of 2.4 acres of artificial reef were completed in 2002 to mitigate for adverse impacts to 2.4 acres of nearshore hardbottom from the 1996 and 2002 project.
+The length of the 2002 project was extended to the south county line and is the current project limit.
+Construction of 2.4 acres of artificial reef was completed in 2002 to mitigate for adverse impacts to 2.4 acres of nearshore hardbottom from the 1996 and 2002 project.
 The third nourishment was completed in March 2010.
-Significant erosion occurred in October 2012 due to Hurricane Sandy and the fourth nourishment was constructed in 2013 with the fifth nourishment following in 2017.
+Significant erosion occurred in October 2012 due to Hurricane Sandy and the fourth nourishment was completed in 2013.
+An interim project was constructed in 2017 in response to impacts from Hurricane Matthew.